Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Kansas State has combined with its opponents to score more than 47 points in six of nine games this season.

-- West Virginia and its opponents have combined to score more than 47 points in five of nine games this season.
+- In 55.6% of West Virginia's games this season (5/9), the teams combined to score more than Saturday's total of 47.

-- The combined points per game average of the two teams, 55, is 8.0 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 55, is 8.0 points greater than Saturday's over/under.

-- The 44.6 combined points per game that these two squads have allowed this season are 2.4 fewer than the 47 over/under in this contest.
+- These two squads combine to allow 44.6 points per game, 2.4 fewer than this contest's over/under.

 - Wildcats games this season feature an average total of 53.9 points, a number 6.9 points higher than Saturday's over/under.